Written by Divinity Nutra, Updated on April 12, 2022

 - Stick to a balanced diet that supplies each nutrient to your body.

 - Protect yourself from UV radiation and excessive inflammation.
 Always wear sunscreen and cover your face in the sun.

-- Do not expose the skin to alkaline substances like soaps and detergents.
+- Avoid frequent exposure to alkaline substances like soaps and detergents.

 - Moisturize your skin regularly.